 Did you know you can rent a mini powerboat for two to cruise Tampa’s waterways?
 Riverwalk Boating Company rents these cute two-seaters which start at $79 for an hour or $149 for two hours.
+For some old-school fun, you can also rent one of their retro boats for $129.
 Pick up your rental along the Riverwalk and then head out on a self-guided adventure in any direction you choose.
 The boats go between 10-20mph, so plan for a relaxed trip on the water with your love.

 16. Drive-In movies

 For a nostalgic date, pack snacks and park the car for an old school date night at the local drive-in.
 Multiple drive-in movie theaters are accessible from Tampa including Ruskin Family Drive-In and the Silver Moon Drive-In in Lakeland, just 30 minutes away.
 Admission is affordable with one price for both movies being screened that evening.

 Have you heard of ResortPass?
 This website allows you to book day passes to visit local hotels and resorts without an overnight stay.
 You can lounge poolside with views of Tampa Bay at The Godfrey Hotel & Cabanas, switch between the pool and the beach at Hyatt Regency Clearwater Beach, hang out on the rooftop pool at Art Ovation Hotel and more.
 Private cabana rentals are also available at most properties.

 From renting kayaks to playing on the beach with your four-legged friend, hiking the trails or hopping on the ferry to visit nearby Egmont Key, Fort De Soto Park is ideal for a full-day outdoors date.
 FYI: Admission is $5.